boazbk/tcs/lec_08_uncomputability.md

 ### Halting and Rice's Theorem for other Turing-complete models

-As we saw before, many natural computational models turn out to be _equivalent_ to one another, in the sense that we can transform a "program" of one  model (such as a $\lambda$ expression, or a game-of-life configurations) into another model (such as a NAND++ program).
+As we saw before, many natural computational models turn out to be _equivalent_ to one another, in the sense that we can transform a "program" of one  model (such as a $\lambda$ expression, or a game-of-life configurations) into another model (such as a NAND-TM program).
-This equivalence implies that we can translate the uncomputability of the Halting problem for NAND++ programs into uncomputability for Halting in other models.
+This equivalence implies that we can translate the uncomputability of the Halting problem for NAND-TM programs into uncomputability for Halting in other models.
 For example:

 > # {.theorem title="Turing Machine Halting" #halt-tm}